HL7-DaVinci/CDS-Library/CQLCookbook.md

 ```
 Variables:
-- *My Condition Valueset:* with a condition valueset previously defined in the library
+- *My_Condition_Valueset:* A condition valueset that was previously defined in the library.
+This valueset should include diagnoses of conditions that are relevant to the ruleset at hand.

 Example Implementation: [VentilatorsPrepopulation-0.1.0.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/Ventilators/R4/files/VentilatorsPrepopulation-0.1.0.cql)